 However, fulfillment is often a convoluted process that encompasses complex procedures throughout the supply chain; and these procedures always end up defining how clients view a business.

-In this guide, we are focusing on fulfilling in Shopify.
-We want to highlight the most important aspects of fulfilling in Shopify to help Shopify sellers who are looking to take their business to the next level.
+Let’s focus on the fulfillment process of one of the biggest eCommerce platforms, Shopify.
+Their eCommerce fulfillment process is made up of moving pieces that work together to make order delivery a success, and we want to break down those pieces.
+We will highlight the most important aspects of fulfilling in Shopify to help Shopify sellers who are looking to take their business to the next level.

 3 Ways to Fulfill Your Shopify Orders